KeeganSLW/anrikard.github.io/_posts/2016-04-25-olc-reflection.markdown

 ---
 layout: "post"
-title: "Sorting Through Privilege as Power to Change the Way Things Are (OLC reflection)"
+title: "Sorting Through Privilege as Power to Change the Way Things Are"
 date: "2016-04-25 13:34"
 ---